emacs-exordium/exordium/README.md

 This module sets up autocomplete for `#include` header files in C++ mode.
 It reuses the file `compile_includes` mentioned above.

-It is currently a bit redundant from Rtags.
+It is currently a bit redundant from RTags.
 You need to define the following variables in `init_local.el`:

 ```lisp